Drempt

 Drempt is a village in the Dutch province of Gelderland.
 It is located in the municipality of Bronckhorst.
-It used to consists of two villages: Achter-Drempt (behind) and Voor-Drempt (in front) which have merged.
+It used to consist of two villages, Achter-Drempt (behind) and Voor-Drempt (in front), which have merged.
 Drempt is located about 9 km north-west of Doetinchem.

 History

 Voor-Drempt was first mentioned in 1122 as "Rutheradus de Thremete", and means "end piece (of land)".
 Voor-Drempt developed on a river dune, and was located along the Oude IJssel until the 11th century.
 Achter-Drempt developed in the 19th century to the north of Voor-Drempt, and is a Catholic area unlike Voor-Drempt which is Protestant.

 The Dutch Reformed church is a three aisled basilica-like church.
 The tower dates of the 12th century.
 The church is a result of 15th and 16th century modifications.
 It was enlarged and plastered in 1868.
 The church was damaged during World War II, and restored between 1955 and 1959.
 During the restoration, the plaster was removed.

 The Catholic St Willibrordus Church is located in Achter-Drempt, and was built between 1935 and 1936 in Delftse School style (a form of Traditionalism), and is the replacement of a predecessor from 1859.

 The farm Witte Hemel dates form the early-19th century, however it is located on a small terp (artificial living mound) and was inhabited between 3,000 and 500 BC.
 The current name is a corruption from the German Weidliche Heimal, and was a sacred place which was used as a court of law.
 The farm is used a studio and art gallery.

 Both villages were home to 1,092 people in 1840.
 In 1978, the two villages were twinned as Drempt.
 They are signed as Drempt, but have a little signs underneath with their name.